 Others argue we have universal and objective moral values and duties.
 Moral values refer to whether something is good or bad, while moral duties refer to whether something is right or wrong (Craig, 2008).
 “To say a person ‘has a value’ is to say that he has an enduring belief that a specific mode of conduct or end-state of existence is personally and socially preferable to alternative modes of conduct or end-states of existence” (Rokeach, 1972, p.
 159-160).
 To say moral values or duties are objective is to say they do not vary as a function of a person’s opinion.
 To say moral values or duties are universal is to say they are shared by all people globally, regardless of race, culture, sex, religion, color, and other demographic characteristics.
 They are the standards against which we judge practices, behaviors and actions.
 For example, truth is an objective moral value whose meaning does not vary as a function of any one person or group of people.
 We assess whether someone is lying by matching his words or behaviors up against what we know as the truth.
 The Golden Rule is an objective moral duty whose meaning does not vary as a function of any person or group of people.
 We assess whether people follow the Golden Rule by whether and how their words or behaviors match up to a standard of benevolence.

-While universal moral values and duties often are also objective, there could be instances in which that is not the case.
+While universal moral values and duties often are also objective and righteous, there could be instances in which that is not the case.
 For example, if the Nazis had won World War II and taken over the world, forcing the world to discriminate against “lesser” races, discrimination would be considered a universal value, yet it would not be objectively right.
 It violates truths we hold to be self-evident, such as the intrinsic value of life, equity, equality, liberty, justice and freedom.